 In any case, there is no reason to consider such a theory of content if its underlying theoretical assumptions are not appropriate to cognitive systems.
 So, we should notice that the strength of the previous characterization of representation lies in its generality.
-That is, regardless of what the higher-level representations look like (i.e., what kind of mathematical objects with units they are), R&D theory will apply.
+That is, regardless of what the higher-level representations look like (that is, what kind of mathematical objects with units they are), R&D theory will apply.
 So R&D theory, while having definite consequences for what constitutes a good representational story, is silent as to which particular one is correct for a given neural system.
 This is desirable for a theory of mind because higher-level representations are clearly theoretical postulates (at least at this point in the development of neuroscience).
 While we can directly measure the voltage changes of individual neurons, making claims about how they are grouped to represent the world is not easily confirmable.
 Presumably, the right representational story will be the most coherent and predictively successful one.

-3.2 Computation
+II.2.
+Computation.
 Of course, no representational characterization will be justified if it does not help us understand how the system functions.
 Luckily, a good characterization of neural representation paves the way for a good understanding of neural computation.
 This is because, like representations, computations can be characterized using decoding.
-But, rather than using the "representational decoder" discussed earlier, we can use a "transformational decoder".
+But, rather than using the "representational decoder" discussed earlier, we can use a "transformational decoder."
 We can think of the transformational decoder as defining a kind of biased decoding.
 That is, in determining a transformation, we extract information other than what the population is taken to represent.
-The bias, then, is away from a "pure", or representational, decoding of the encoded information.
-For example, if we think that the quantity x is encoded in some neural population, when defining the representation we determine the representational decoders that estimate x.
-However, when defining a computation we identify transformational decoders that estimate some function, f(x), of the represented quantity.
-In other words, we find decoders that, rather than extracting the signal represented by a population, extract some transformed version of that signal.
-The same techniques used to find representational decoders are applicable in this case, and result in decoders that can support both linear and nonlinear transformations.23
+The bias, then, is away from a "pure," or representational, decoding of the encoded information.
+For example, if we think that the quantity x is